Combined growth policy and climate policy

 Large construction projects

-The Department of Urban Development and Mobility is working on a number of major projects: Aarhus Docklands, Lisbjerg, The Freight Yard Area, The County Hospital (Tage Hansens Gade) among others.
+The Department of Urban Development, Construction and Environment is working on a number of major projects: Aarhus Docklands, Lisbjerg, The Freight Yard Area, The County Hospital (Tage Hansens Gade) among others.